 Jennifer Rempel is one of the premier muralists/decorative painters working today.
 Her concepts, problem-solving skills, project execution, and raw, innate artistic talent are of world-class caliber.
 She renders both classical and modern styles in a remarkable display of technical virtuosity that is always tempered by a deep sensitivity to the needs of the site and the desires of the client.

-Over the past 30 years she has received hundreds of commissions — from individual clients, major design houses, architectural firms, municipalities, and national corporations such as Alcoa, U.S. Steel, United Airlines, TWA, Blue Cross/Blue Shield, and Fisher Scientific.
-Her murals and paintings can be seen in many public places in Western Pennsylvania and beyond — from the famous “Brookline Wall” mural, to the Michelangelo triptych at Pittsburgh International Airport, to a 70-foot landscape mural for Woodside Plantation in South Carolina.
-Her work on the interiors of The Pennsylvanian apartment building, former home of Pittsburgh’s grand, turn-of-the-century Union Station, was featured on the PBS television program “Pennsylvania Train Stations, Restored and Revitalized.”
+Her murals and paintings can be seen in many public places in Western Pennsylvania and beyond — from Pittsburgh’s famous “Brookline Wall” mural, to the Michelangelo triptych at the former Pittsburgh International Airport, to a 70-foot landscape mural for a South Carolina plantation.
+Her work on the interiors of “The Pennsylvanian” apartment building, former home of Pittsburgh’s grand, turn-of-the-century Union Station, was featured on the PBS television program “Pennsylvania Train Stations, Restored and Revitalized.”
+Jennifer’s accomplishments have been featured in dozens of newspaper and magazine articles through the years.
+She is a 2026 recipient of South Hills High School’s Hall of Fame Lifetime Achievements Award.

 Click here to visit Jennifer’s Media page, and learn more about her work.